stesta/stesta.github.io/_posts/2015-09-01-thinking-functionally-with-linq.markdown

 ---
 layout: post
-current: post
-cover: assets/images/blog/thumbnails/thinking.jpg
-navigation: True
-title: "Thinking Functionally with LINQ"
+title: Thinking Functionally with LINQ
+image: /assets/images/blog/thumbnails/thinking.jpg
 date: 2015-09-01
-tags:
-class: post-template
-subclass: 'post'
-author: steve
 ---

 What would you do if I asked you to complete a task across a collection of objects without using a foreach loop?
 Or any loop<!--more-->ing construct at all for that matter?
 More importantly, why does it matter?